hadware/pygamma-paper/paper.md

 In the last decades, it became easier to collect large audio recordings in naturalistic conditions and large corpora of text from the Internet.
 This broadens the scope of questions that can be addressed regarding speech and language.

 Scientist need to challenge their hypotheses and quantify the observed phenomenons on speech and language; that is why scientists add different layers of annotations.
-Some type of human intervention is used to reliably describe events contained in the corpus's content (ex: wikipedia articles, conversations, child babbling, animal vocalizations, or even just  environmental sounds).
+Some type of human intervention is used to reliably describe events contained in the corpus's content (ex: Wikipedia articles, conversations, child babbling, animal vocalizations, or even just environmental sounds).
 These events can either be tagged at a particular point in time, or over a stretch of time.
-Moreover, indicating _when_ something happens in one of the corpus's file is only part of the annotation work: in many cases, it's also important for the human annotator to indicate _what_ is the nature of the event.
-Indeed, many annotations are either categorical, or - in the case of speech - precise transcriptions [@chat-childes-book] of the recorded speech.
-However, annotators - as skillful as they may be -  are susceptible to their own interpretations of the corpus's actual content, which raises the relevant question of their annotation's validity or the annotations task's intrinsic difficulty.
+It is also commonplace to provide a categorical annotation or - in the case of speech -  even precise transcriptions [@chat-childes-book] for these events.
+Depending on the difficulty of the annotation task and the eventual expertise of the annotators, the annotations can include a certain degree of interpretation, which can make the very notion of "reference" annotation utopian.
+A common strategy is to have small parts of a corpus annotated by several annotators, to be able quantify their consensus on that reduced subset of the corpus.
+If that consensus is deemed robust (i.e., agreement is high), we infer that the annotation task is well defined, less prone to interpretation, and that annotations that cover the rest of the corpus are reliable [@inter-rater-handbook].
 An objective measure of the agreement (and subsequent disagreement) between annotators is thus desirable.

-To that end, small parts of a corpus are annotated several times by different annotators, to unitize and categories events it contains.
-Note that this problematic is also applicable in a setup where one, some or all annotators might be computer programs.
+# Statement of Needs

 The Gamma ($\gamma$) Inter-Annotator Agreement Measure was proposed by [@gamma-paper] as a way to solve shortcomings of other pre-existing measures concerning segmentation, unitizing, categorization, weighted categorization and the support for any number of annotators, all the while providing a chance-corrected value.
 Measures, such as the $\kappa$ [@kappa-paper] or Krippendorff's $\alpha$'s [@alpha-paper],  have existed for some time to deal with these issues, but never could address all of them at once.
 A detailed comparison between metrics is available in [@gamma-paper].
+The authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) GUI implementation along with their paper.

+Linguist and automated speech researchers today use analysis pipeline that are either Python or shell scripts.
+To this day, no open-source implementation allows for the $\gamma$-agreement to be computed in a programmatical way, and researchers that are already proficient in Python and willing to automate their work might be hindered by the graphical nature of the original Java implementation.
+Moreover, the original $\gamma$-agreement algorithm has several parameters that are determinant in its computation and cannot be configured as of now.
-The authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) GUI implementation.
-However, a lot of the work in either automated speech processing or linguistics today is done using Python or shell scripts.
-For this reason, we thought it would greatly benefit both communities if we could provide them with a fully open-source Python implementation of the original algorithm.
+For this reason, we thought it would greatly benefit the speech and linguistic scientific community if we could provide them with a fully open-source Python implementation of the original algorithm.

 # The pygamma-agreement Package